Differences between 2-ply, 4-ply, and 6-ply cashmere

 5. 2-ply vs 4-ply vs 6-ply cashmere comparison

-This comparison clearly illustrates the differences between 2-ply vs 4-ply cashmere and the added value of 6-ply.
+This comparison clearly illustrates the differences between 2-ply vs 4-ply cashmere and the added benefit of 6-ply.
 The choice depends on your needs, your style, and your climate.

 6. How to recognize the quality of cashmere?